 Accessible course content makes it easier for everyone to read and access your materials and can help improve overall quality and usability.
 Take these steps to ensure your online course materials are accessible to students of all abilities.
 Visit the Accessibility Resources page for more in-depth guidance on how to create accessible documents, images, audio, video, and web content or contact the technology accessibility team for help.

-- Blackboard Ally for LMS has been enabled in all Blackboard courses.
+- Blackboard Ally for LMS is available in all Blackboard courses.

 - Convey content in multiple ways; don’t just use images, color, video, or audio.